phallstrom/el_finder/README.md

 ## Note regarding 2.x API:

-FYI, I'm working on a pure 2.x API implementation.
+8 months ago I said: FYI, I'm working on a pure 2.x API implementation.
 Nothing to release yet, and the holidays are in the way, but wanted to "get the word out."

+Today: No update :/

 ## Requirements: